-This edition was published by Berkley Prime Crime on March 1, 2001 in paperback and has 212 pages.
+This cozy mystery is a paperback edition that was published by Berkley Prime Crime on March 1, 2001 and has 212 pages.

 Fourth in the Constable Evans mystery series set in a small village in Wales.